 - Focus on learning, rather than good grades

 Unfortunately, society’s weight on testing does put a lot of unnecessary pressure and anxiety on children.
-You can decrease such worries by focusing on what he learned, rather than on his grades.
-For instance, ask your child to tell you more about a class project, rather than asking what grade he got on it.
-Additionally, avoid comparing your child to his friends, siblings, or peers – remember to focus on his own progress.
+You can decrease such worries by focusing on what she learned, rather than on her grades.
+For instance, ask your child to tell you more about a class project, rather than asking what grade she got on it.
+Additionally, avoid comparing your child to her friends, siblings, or peers –remember to focus on her own progress.

 - Shed a positive light on failure

 Look at failure as a learning opportunity.
-Give your child enough freedom to make choices, but let him know that you are there for him if he needs help.
+Give your child enough freedom to make choices, but let her know that you are there for her if she needs help.
 Make sure to remind your child that people who don’t make mistakes, are not leaning anything new.
-Whenever your child fails at something, go over the task and try to figure out together where the mistake lies or what part he did not understand.
+Whenever your child fails at something, go over the task and try to figure out together where the mistake lies or what part she did not understand.